Queensland Aphasia Research Centre (QARC)

 Using the Internet requires language — reading, writing, and understanding.
 This can be difficult for people with aphasia.

-2. Training materials to support people with aphasia and health professionals to use the software.
+2. Training materials to support people with aphasia, family members/carers and health professionals use and customise Communikey.

 Contact

-For more information on this research project contact Dr Sarah Wallace:
+For more information on this research project, contact Associate Professor Sarah Wallace:

 Email s.wallace3@uq.edu.au Call (07) 3346 7453